Melissa Joan Hart Says She Won’t Be Watching Netflix’s ‘Sabrina’ Reboot

 Melissa Joan Hart played Sabrina Spellman on Sabrina the Teenage Witch for seven seasons.
-The show premiered in 1996 and focused on Sabrina, a teenager who discovers she’s a witch on her sixteenth birthday.
-In 2018, Netflix decided to reboot the series and created the Chilling Adventures of Sabrina, which also follows a young witch as she navigates her newfound powers but unlike the original, the new series is a bit more provocative.
+The show premiered in 1996 and focused on Sabrina, a teenager who discovers she’s a witch on her 16th birthday.
+In 2018, Netflix decided to reboot the series and created the Chilling Adventures of Sabrina, which also follows a young witch as she navigates her newfound powers, but unlike the original, the new series is a bit more provocative.

 According to a report from Insider, Hart said she won’t be tuning in to check out the Netflix series.